 Last Updated on

-In California, a business operating under a fictitious name will need to register a DBA.
-Learn more about what a DBA is, who needs one and how to register.
+In California, a business operating under a fictitious name will need to register a Fictitious Business Name Statement (commonly known as a DBA).
+Learn more about what a Fictitious Business Name Statement is, who needs one and how to register.

-A DBA, also known as “Doing Business As”, Trade Name, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.
+A Fictitious Business Name Statement, more commonly known as a DBA (Doing Business As), Trade Name, or Assumed Name is a name used by a business, that is different from the legal name of the business.
 This name is often referred to as a Fictitious Business Name in California.

 When a business wants to operate under a name other than their legal name, the state of California, like most states, require the business to register their business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.